 Presenting problems are often alike, but no two people are, nor are the ways people approach their difficulties.
-With that said, I have experience with a theme of problems, but I approach solutions with the individual in mind.
+With that said, I have experience with a wide range of client issues, but I approach solutions with the individual in mind.
+I am happy that I am able to effectively work with almost all issues via internet counseling as I could by way of in-office counseling.
 I don’t tackle someone’s problem with a one-size-fits-all approach, but get to know my clients as unique people.
 I attempt to obtain a complete picture including strengths, limitations, background, fears, insecurities and experiences that will help me tailor a solution to the problem.
 Using these methods has helped me provide better therapy in San Diego for all of my clients.
-Below are a list of problems I’m comfortable and experienced working with.
+Below are a list of issues I’m comfortable and experienced working with.

-My philosophy and therapy techniques do not draw from an illness model, but a strength based model.
-I believe we all have the inherent tools and abilities to thrive and be happy.
-Life is sometimes hard, but we don’t have to be taken down by what life brings.
+My philosophy and therapy techniques do not draw from an illness model, but a strength-based model.
+I believe we all have the inherent tools and abilities to thrive in life.
+Life is often difficult, but we don’t have to be taken down by what it brings and one of life's greatest challenges and gifts is the ability to find meaning and purpose in our hardship.
 Learning to effectively process the painful feelings is just as important as being able to fully experience the “good” feelings.
 By exploring and accepting our complete range of emotions, we stop resisting who we are.
 Shame and fear begin to subside while confidence and relief begin to emerge.
-The benefits of individual therapy helps with well being and couples counseling gives great insight to what causes issues.
+The benefits of individual therapy help promote well-being and couples counseling instills insight into the unhealthy dynamic a couple is perpetuating.
 No person is broken or needs to be fixed, but only rediscovered.

 This is a question I’m often asked which is almost impossible to answer because there are so many variables involved.
-The answer depends upon the nature and depth of issues being explored, the goals of my clients, the strengths and limitations of my clients and how much work my clients do outside of session.
+The answer depends upon the nature and depth of issues being explored, client goals, the strengths and limitations of clients and how much work is done outside of session.
 For example, if a client is wanting to address long standing patterns dating years back and their goals are a to undergo significant personal change and they have a lot of fear and insecurity and don’t put much energy into change, then counseling could feasibly take a very long time.
 If, on the other hand, someone has the same situation but works very hard towards change, they would be in therapy for a much shorter time.
 Different yet, if a person is addressing a specific relational issue (say an interpersonal issue with a co-worker) that doesn’t involve ingrained and patterned ways of responding and thinking and they put a lot of effort into resolving the issue, they could feasibly be in counseling for a very, very short period of time!

 There is often a difference in duration between individual counseling and couples counseling.
 The course of counseling is usually shorter for couples as compared to individuals.
 This is because the goals of couples are usually very specific, whereas the goals of many individuals are often broader.
 Whether seeking individual counseling or couples counseling, my clients are usually the best judge and know when to keep going and when to stop.
 It’s most always apparent to both of us!
 I encourage my clients to trust their intuition… they know when they have made significant inroads towards desired change.
 And, I will see that change echoed throughout session in various ways.

 Couples counseling is a tool for healing and maintenance and can be effective at any stage in a relationship.
-Many couples come into counseling when they have exhausted all other options, but it’s a great resource to use when you are just beginning to see problems.
+I have worked with many couples by way of video counseling and my clients and I have been very satisfied with the process.
+Many couples seek counseling when they have exhausted all other options, but it’s a great resource to use when problems are beginning to surface.
 If a couple can gather tools to navigate disagreement when conflict is low, larger problems are often prevented because they have the needed skills to use in the face of future challenges.
 Disagreement is inevitable, but conflict is optional.
 Call me to get in touch with a San Diego therapist at (619) 318-1901.

-As a San Diego therapist I believe that individual counseling gives people the opportunity to reflect on their inner world and how they react to others based upon beliefs, fears, insecurities and patterns influenced by the past and present.
+Online counseling, by either video or phone, has shown itself to be a very good platform for individual therapy and my clients and I have been very happy with the process.
+As a San Diego therapist I believe that individual counseling gives people the opportunity to reflect and examine how they react to others based upon beliefs, fears, insecurities and patterns influenced by past and present experiences and beliefs.
 I believe counseling should be a collaborative process.
-We don’t live in a vacuum but in counseling it’s nice to have the opportunity to reflect alone accompanied by a therapist mirroring back what you might be missing.
+We don’t live in a vacuum and in counseling it’s helpful to self-reflect accompanied by a therapist mirroring back what you might be missing.
 Usually, people come to individual counseling because they are struggling with personal issues that effect happiness, motivation, relationships, activities, and/or work.
 To begin individual therapy, I want to understand your present circumstances, attain a basic understanding of your past (or more detailed depending upon your needs and desires) and together create goals that are important to you.
 In individual therapy, we explore patterns in life that block freedom, energy, growth and connection with self and others.

 Build a strong foundation for the years to come!
+I offer premarital counseling via online counseling and I am happy to say both I and my clients have been very happy with it!
+It allows couples to meet with me via video in the comfort of their own home and the fees are substantially lower than in-office counseling.
 Premarital Counseling highlights relationship strengths, exposes incompatibilities and provides tools to build and maintain a better relationship.
 Premarital counseling offers a head start by addressing differences and enhancing strengths.
 Most of us wouldn’t hesitate investing in what was meaningful to us, but a large percentage of couples still don’t invest in their relationship by participating in some form of premarital counseling.
 Studies indicate that overall, married couples who participate in premarital counseling have greater marital satisfaction, better communication skills and a lower divorce rate than married couples who don’t go through premarital counseling.